ironicbadger/openshift-4.3-install-guide/blog-post.md

 csr-rvrl6   14m   system:node:master2                                                         Approved,Issued
 ```

 You might need to manually approve any pending CSRs.
 This can be done with the command below which requires `jq` to be installed on the node.
-An RPM for `jq` is included in the Git repo for convienence as it requires EPEL which might be tricky for some users to install easily.
+An RPM for `jq` is included in the Git repo for convenience as it requires EPEL which might be tricky for some users to install easily.

 ```
 $ cd bootstrap-files/